timbot1789/astro-theme-panda/src/content/about/about.md

-## I'm a guy with a computer
+## Hi!
+I'm Tim

-You probably shouldn't let me have one.
-I'm going to break it.
+I'm a software engineer out of Portland, Oregon.
+I do a lot of work on distributed data, data transparency, and interoperability.